Contents

 Conclusion

-The negative factor, on the other hand, is that the wealth of options makes it extremely difficult to choose one single solution for your company.
-There are so many different factors that go into choosing an enterprise backup solution that the process itself can become really tough.
+On the other hand, the wealth of options makes it extremely difficult for any company to choose one single solution.
+The many different factors that go into choosing an enterprise backup solution, not to mention the cost of making the wrong choice make the process of choosing extremely difficult.

 Bacula works with both enterprise-grade commercial infrastructures and government entities.
 The Warner Bros.
 Discovery conglomerate uses Bacula Enterprise for its live media broadcast environment, reporting exceptional results with a reasonable price tag and impressive customer support.
+Additionally, Bacula is well-known for its strong ability to ensure organizations meet compliance needs.

 One of the most unconventional examples of Bacula Enterprise’s versatility is the fact that NASA chose Bacula’s solution.
 The next quote belongs to Gustaf J. Barkstrom, Systems Administrator at SSAI, NASA Langley contractor.